 There may come a time when we can travel easily to other planets.
 We may someday be able to go to Mars for the weekend or spend the weekend on Saturn.
 At some point, that technology may be available.
-But, not today.
+Alas, not quite yet.

 Earth, however, has its own amazing and otherworldly landscapes.
 If someone from a distant planet came to Earth, what places would interest them about the landscape of our home?
-Let us mention a few:
+Consider the following:

 Meteor Crater (Flagstaff, AZ)